b7w/bviewer/docs/intro/management.rst

 .. index:: Adding content, Content

 | To add content login, and click profile link on a right side.
   On django admin site add new gallery (Home › Galleries).
-After creating follow  *edit* link in *Images* field.
+  After creating follow *Select images on disk* link in *Images* field.
   In new window find in file system your directory with images and check them.
 Save.

 | To select gallery thumbnail, go to the gallery settings (Home › Galleries > Some gallery).
-  At the bottom select one from appeared image.
+  At the bottom click *Click to see all image previews or select gallery thumbnail*.
+  Select one from appeared images.
 Save.

 | To add video, go to videos (Home › Videos).
 Add video, in *Gallery* field select required gallery.